 OpenPages prerequisite.
 You need an existing OpenPages deployment — this is an enterprise product with enterprise pricing.

 Two repositories.
-The split between ibm-openpages-local-mcp-server (experimental, local-only) and ibm-openpages-mcp-server (remote-capable) may confuse users about which to adopt.
+The split between ibm-openpages-local-mcp-server (experimental, 9.1.3-era, local-only) and ibm-openpages-mcp-server (the official 9.2 remote-capable version) may confuse users.
+Prefer the latter for production use.

 CISO Assistant — Open-Source GRC with MCP